Belgium seeks to have potato fries declared cultural heritage

-BRUSSELS There are few things people agree on in linguistically divided Belgium, but an effort to get Belgian potato fries recognized as global cultural heritage and put it on a par with Peking opera and the Argentinian tango may get unequivocal support.
+BRUSSELS, Dec 5 There are few things people agree on in linguistically divided Belgium, but an effort to get Belgian potato fries recognised as global cultural heritage and put it on a par with Peking opera and the Argentinian tango may get unequivocal support.

 Belgian fries are traditionally sold, in a paper cone, in a "fritkot", generally a shack or trailer.